Halokavod/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12.This script prints all possible combinations of two letters, except oo.
 13.This script prints a number with two decimal places, followed by a new line.
 14.This script converts a number from base 10 to base 16.
-15.This script encodes and decodes text using the rot13 encryption. `
+15.This script encodes and decodes text using the rot13 encryption.
+16.This script prints every other line from the input, starting with the first line.
+17.This script adds the two numbers stored in the environment variables WATER and STIR and prints the result. `